 OCR facilitates redevelopment and investment opportunities within targeted commercial areas of the County.
 Working closely with local community organizations, OCR assists communities in developing and implementing a vision for their mixed-use areas that will improve their economic viability and competitiveness.
 OCR works proactively with property owners and the community to facilitate interest in development activities that further the community's vision and on special studies, plan amendments, and zoning applications that implement the vision.
 OCR prepares design guidelines to foster the desired character and sense of place for its seven designated Revitalization Districts/Areas and Tysons, and most recently, the transit station areas and village center within Reston.
 OCR also functions as a liaison with other County staff to promote timely and coordinated accomplishment of projects.
 OCR works with other County staff and consultants to evaluate projects using the Board's guidelines regarding public/private partnerships and the use of public funds to assist private development.
-In FY 2018, OCR became a part of the Economic Development Core Team that supports the County's economic development and revitalization goals, improves development process timelines, and addresses rising workload requirements to ensure that the capacity exists to meet customer expectations and respond to development opportunities.
+In FY 2018, OCR has become, and will continue to be, a part of the Economic Development Core Team that supports the County's economic development and revitalization goals, improves development process timelines, and addresses rising workload requirements to ensure that the capacity exists to meet customer expectations and respond to development opportunities.
 In line with those goals, in FY 2017, OCR initiated and leads zMOD, the multi-year effort to modernize the format and content of the County's Zoning Ordinance.

+FY 2017 FY 2018 FY 2018 FY 2019

+Category Actual Adopted Revised Advertised

+FUNDING

+Expenditures:

-FY 2017 FY 2018 FY 2018 FY 2019 FY 2019 Category Actual Adopted Revised Advertised Adopted FUNDING Expenditures: Personnel Services \$5,523,645 \$6,049,459 \$6,014,977 \$6,267,735 \$6,267,735 Operating Expenses 621,242 664,116 765,781 794,116 794,116 Total Expenditures \$6,144,887 \$6,713,575 \$6,780,758 \$7,061,851 \$7,061,851 AUTHORIZED POSITIONS/FULL-TI ME EQUIVALENT (FTE) Regular 48 / 48 47 / 47 47 / 47 47 / 47 47 / 47 Exempt 7/7 7/7 7/7 7/7 7/7
+Personnel Services \$5,523,645 \$6,049,459 \$6,049,459 \$6,267,735

+Operating Expenses 621,242 664,116 748,540 794,116

+Total Expenditures \$6,144,887 \$6,713,575 \$6,797,999 \$7,061,851

+AUTHORIZED POSITIONS/FULL-TIME EQUIVALENT (FTE)

+Regular 48 / 48 47 / 47 47 / 47 47 / 47

+Exempt 7 / 7 7 / 7 7/7 7/7